Latin American Canadians

-Latin American Canadians have made distinguished contributions to Canada in all major fields, including politics, the military, music, philosophy, sports, business and economy, and science.
+Latin American Canadians have made distinguished contributions to Canada in all major fields, including politics, the military, diplomacy, music, philosophy, sports, business and economy, and science and technology.

-The largest Latin American immigrant groups in Canada are Mexican Canadians, Colombian Canadians, and Salvadoran Canadians.
+The largest Latin American groups represented in Canada are Mexican Canadians, Colombian Canadians and Salvadoran Canadians.
+The Latino population is mostly concentrated in the provinces of Ontario and Quebec.
+Ontario holds the largest Latin American population with Toronto having the largest concentration (including the suburbs of Mississauga and Brampton), as well as other cities such as London, Leamington, Ottawa and Kitchener-Waterloo.
+Quebec has the second-largest Latin American population with Montreal having the largest concentration.

+Latin American Canadians make up one of the major groups designated as a visible minority according to Statistics Canada.
+However, the census acknowledges the fact that Latin Americans can be white, as is the case of many Latin Americans in Canada, since Latin Americans are not a homogenous race and can have their origins in European, African, Indigenous, Asian people, or any mix of those groups.

+Over 580 thousand (1.6% of Canadians) are of Latin American or Hispanic descent, according to 2021 Canadian Census.

 History

 The majority of Latin American Canadians are recent immigrants who arrived in the late 20th century from Mexico, Colombia, El Salvador, Puerto Rico, Peru with smaller communities from Chile, Venezuela, Brazil, Cuba, Guatemala, and elsewhere, with nearly all Latin American countries represented.
-Reasons for immigrating include Canada's better economic opportunities and politics or civil war and political repression in their native countries, as in the case of Cubans fleeing from the Fidel Castro revolution, Chileans escaping from Augusto Pinochet's rule, Salvadorans fleeing from the Salvadoran Civil War, Peruvians escaping from the Internal conflict in Peru, Dominicans opposed to the regimes of Rafael Trujillo and Joaquin Balaguer, Mexicans escaping from the Mexican Drug War, Colombians from the violence in their country and Venezuelans opposed to the rule of the Socialist Unity Party.
+Reasons for immigrating include Canada's better economic opportunities and politics or civil war and political repression in their native countries, as in the case of Chileans escaping from Augusto Pinochet's rule, Salvadorans fleeing from the Salvadoran Civil War, Peruvians escaping from the Internal conflict in Peru, Dominicans opposed to the regimes of Rafael Trujillo and Joaquin Balaguer, Mexicans escaping from the Mexican drug war, and Colombians from the violence in their country.

 Demographics

-As of the 2021 Canadian Census, the largest Latin American Canadian communities are in the census metropolitan areas of Toronto (156,455; 2.5%), Montreal (137,850; 3.2%), Vancouver (51,500; 2.0%), Calgary (34,395; 2.3%), Edmonton (21,960; 1.6%), Ottawa (20,620; 1.4%), and Hamilton (14,605; 1.9%).
+As of the 2021 Canadian Census, the largest Latin American communities are in the census metropolitan areas of Toronto (396,459; 3.5%), Montreal (287,856; 3.2%), Vancouver (151,500; 2.0%), Calgary (134,395; 2.3%), Edmonton (121,960; 1.6%), Ottawa (90,620; 1.4%), and Hamilton (30,605; 1.9%).
 The fastest growing are in the provinces of Alberta, Manitoba, and Nova Scotia.